Authored by the expert who managed and guided the team behind the Italy Property Pack

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-6) Demand for eco-friendly homes in Italy is rising 20%, reflecting a strong shift to sustainable living
+6) By 2025, demand for eco-friendly, energy-efficient homes in Italy is expected to increase by 20%, showing a shift towards sustainable living

 Italy is seeing a noticeable shift towards eco-friendly and energy-efficient homes.